 With new restaurants and ever-evolving trends popping up every month, Melburnians are spoilt for choice with an array of moreish eats.
 But when the cravings hit, sometimes a burger is the only thing to cut it.

-And with National Burger Day around the corner – make sure 28th May is firmly etched into your calendar – there couldn't be a better time to celebrate.
 So we took it upon ourselves to round up the best burgers in Melbourne – from succulent wagyu patties to towering Rueben sliders – eat your way through Melbourne’s finest.
 We'll see you in the queue.

 This local fave has wasted no time making a name for itself on the Melbourne burger scene.
 As its playful name suggests, the meat patty is the showstopper here.
 Inside a toasted house-made brioche bun sits a free-range, grass-fed and organic beef patty that’s cooked to perfection to ensure ultimate juiciness.
 It’s accompanied by cheese, mustard, ketchup and McClure’s pickles, all for a tenner.
 Win!